-The hike to the Lake Agnes Teahouse is a classic in Banff National Park provides access to stunning natural landscapes and finishes at a historic teahouse.
-The trail begins at Lake Louise and has grown to be one of the most popular hikes in the park.
+The hike to the Lake Agnes Tea House is a classic hike in Banff National Park provides access to stunning natural landscapes and finishes at a historic tea house.
+The trail begins at Lake Louise and ends at the Lake Louise Tea House, and has grown to be one of the most popular hikes in the park.

-It has a rich history and the Lake Agnes Teahouse dates back to 1901 while the name itself takes the name of Canada’s first First Lady, Lady Agnes MacDonald.
+It has a rich history and the Lake Agnes Tea House (commonly referred to as the Banff Tea House) dates back to 1901 while the name itself takes the name of Canada’s first First Lady, Lady Agnes MacDonald.
 It’s a stunning alpine lake that is set inside a breathtaking cirque formed by the peaks of Mt Saint Piran, Niblock, and Whyte.

 - Length: 7.6 km

 - Elevation Gain: 433 meters

 - Best Time To Go: May – October